fbw867294173/-/README.md

-It spent me a few days to understand package problem, so I wrote the learning process as notes.
+It spent me a few days to understand knapsack problem , so I wrote the learning process as notes.

 It can be sure that all the answers were accepted by online judge.